Selling is hard. It takes resilience, perseverance, and the ability to take a punch or two. Well, probably more than two.

 In today's ultra-competitive market, you can no longer entice — let alone retain — customers with the same old, bland, one-size-fits-all bouquet of offers and discounts.
 You need to come up with innovative promotional campaigns that make each customer feel special.

-Every time your customers interact with you, they need to be convinced that their preferences and expectations hold top priority for you.
+Every time your customers interact with you, they need to be convinced that your preferences and expectations are your top priority.
 How can you ensure this?
-Just remember the golden rule: Customize.
-Personalize.
-Repeat.
+Just remember the golden rule: Customize, personalize, and repeat.

 4. Establish a self-sustaining referral network